Babe Didrikson Zaharias: 1932 Olympics

 Didrikson set four world records, winning two gold medals and one silver medal in track and field in the 1932 Los Angeles Olympics.
 In the 80-meter hurdles, she equaled the world record of 11.8 seconds in her opening heat.
 In the final, she broke her record with an 11.7 clocking, taking gold.
 In the javelin, she also won gold with an Olympic record throw of 43.69 meters.
 In the high jump, she took silver with a world record-tying leap of 1.657 m.
 Fellow American Jean Shiley also jumped 1.657 metres, and the pair tied in a jump-off when the bar was raised to 1.67 m.
 Shiley was awarded the gold after Didrikson was ruled to have used an improper technique.
 She did not compete in the discus throw, as fellow American Lillian Copeland beat her out in the Olympic trials; Copeland went on to win the gold medal in discus.

-Before the 1932 games, Didrikson was involved in a racial incident involving fellow athletes Tidye Pickett and Louise Stokes, both of whom are black.
+Before the 1932 games, Didrikson was involved in a racist incident involving fellow athletes Tidye Pickett and Louise Stokes, both of whom were black.
 In Denver, on a train, Didrikson threw water on Pickett and Stokes, because Didrikson didn't like having African-American athletes on the team.
 Pickett and Stokes were later removed from the team, and replaced by white athletes who had qualified with slower times from the trials.

 Didrikson is the only track and field athlete, male or female, to win individual Olympic medals in separate running, throwing, and jumping events.